Anomalous Hall effect in 2D Rashba ferromagnet

 The overall result for the anomalous Hall conductivity $\sigma_{xy}=\sigma_{xy}^{\textrm{nc}} + \sigma_{xy}^{\textrm{X}+\rm{\Psi}}$ is shown in Fig.~\ref{fig:main}.
 NCA yields jump discontinuities in the Hall conductivity at $\ep=\pm h$.
 Proper treatment of the skew scattering including X and $\rm{\Psi}$ contributions introduces logarithmic singularities at the same points.
 However, the approximations used in our calculation are invalid in the narrow vicinity of these two energies, when the smallest Fermi momentum is comparable to the inverse mean free path.
 Therefore, the logarithmic singularities are artificial.

-At large energies $\ep\gg h$, the anomalous Hall conductivity $\sigma_{xy}=\sigma_{xy}^{\textrm{X}+\rm{\Psi}}$ can be expanded as (in units $e^2/2\pi\hbar$)
+At large energies $\ep\gg h,\Delta$, the anomalous Hall conductivity $\sigma_{xy}=\sigma_{xy}^{\textrm{X}+\rm{\Psi}}$ can be expanded as (in units $e^2/2\pi\hbar$)

 The most striking feature of the X and $\rm{\Psi}$ contributions is the fact that they give rise to non-zero AHE for $\ep > h$ where $\sigma_{xy}^{\textrm{nc}}=0$.
 In Ref.~\onlinecite{Nagaosa10} the term ``skew scattering'' refers exclusively to the skew scattering off strong single impurities that contributes to $\sigma_{xy}$ in the order $\ep_0\tau$.
 Single-impurity skew-scattering manifests itself in resistivity $\rho_{xy}\propto \rho_{xx}$ but is generally absent in the limit of Gaussian disorder.
 The model (\ref{model}) is, however, special since the NCA conductivity $\sigma_{xy}^{\textrm{nc}}$ does vanish for $\ep>h$ even beyond Gaussian approximation \cite{Nunner07}.
-Thus, the skew-scattering off single impurities is always absent in the upper band of the model (\ref{model}).
+Non-vanishing AHE at $\ep>h$ was reported to appear only when the forth-order non-Gaussian disorder correlations are taken into account \cite{Kovalev08,Kovalev09}.

 Quite generally the absence of skew-scattering on single impurities manifests itself in the scaling $\rho_{xy}\propto \rho_{xx}^2$ that can be tested experimentally by varying impurity concentration.
 We stress that whenever such scaling takes place the skew-scattering on rare impurity pairs have to be taken into account, which necessarily involves the analysis of X and $\rm{\Psi}$ contributions to AHE.